What Is Form FL-142? The Schedule of Assets and Debts Explained

 If you handle dissolution or legal separation cases in California, Form FL-142 the Schedule of Assets and Debts is one of the core financial disclosure documents both parties are required to exchange.
 It provides a structured inventory of everything the parties own and owe, and it is the foundation on which property division negotiations and court orders are built.

-An incomplete or inconsistent FL-142 creates problems at every stage of the case from initial settlement discussions to contested hearings.
+An incomplete or inconsistent FL-142 creates problems at every stage of the case.
 For attorneys and paralegals, the goal is to prepare it completely, accurately, and in full alignment with the other financial disclosures in the filing package.

 Why FL-142 Matters